dakilaledesma/HerbASAP_Lite/README.md

     - May be run within servers or even on online platforms such as Google Colab
   - A simpler HTML5 interface that is *completely* separate from the CLI/backend script, allowing for extension of the interface without messing with the backend.
   - Much easier to maintain and less buggy codebase at less than 1/3rd of the main "master" script.
+  - Higher cross-compatibility support due to less libraries being needed.
+For example, an initial build works natively with Apple Silicon - see the "apple_silicon" branch

 ## How much faster is HerbASAP Lite for batch processing?